Action needed to prevent a refugee homelessness crisis

 To prevent a new homelessness crisis happening, we need urgent action from our politicians:

 1) Newly-granted refugees currently only get 28 days before they have to leave their asylum accommodation.
 This is not enough time to apply for universal credit, and to find a new home.
-The Homelessness Reduction Act recognises that 56 days is the minimum time needed to prevent homelessness – therefore the ‘move on’ period for newly-granted refugees should be extended to 56 days in line with this.
+56 days is also in line with the Homelessness Reduction Act 2017 - therefore the eviction period for newly-granted refugees should be extended to 56 days in line with this.

 2) People who are aged under 35 receive a lower rate of housing allowance (and the vast majority of newly granted refugees are younger than 35).
 That rate is called the ‘shared accommodation rate’ as it is supposedly based on being able to rent a room in a shared house – and yet is nowhere near enough to pay for even a room in a shared house in London.
 This unworkable level of support is one of the main barriers for the young people we work with being able to find somewhere to live after being granted refugee status.
 However this reduced rate need not apply at all – if Home Office asylum accommodation was simply recognised as the homelessness hostels they are, meaning people moving on from asylum accommodation would be exempt from receiving the reduced support rate.